Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • Lodge FIRs against the erring parties

-• Engage experts for facilitating the disposal of the complaint
+• Engage experts to facilitate the disposal of the complaint

 • Direct redressal, disciplinary and punitive actions

-• Report his findings to the Chief Secretary of the State and the Secretary, State
+• Report his findings to the Chief Secretary of the State and the Secretary of, State

 • Nodal Department for appropriate legal action against erring persons

-Check out the names appearing in JOB CARD:
+Check out the names appearing in the JOB CARD:

 STEP 2: On clicking on the same, you will be taken to a new page containing the list of states.
 Click on the state required.

-STEP 3: Select the necessary details such as financial year, district, etc. from the drop down list and click on ‘Proceed’ to view the list containing the name and job pan card number of the people registered in that the particular rural area.
+STEP 3: Select the necessary details, such as financial year, district, etc., from the drop-down list and click on ‘Proceed’ to view the list containing the name and job pan card number of the people registered in that particular rural area.

 Kanakkupillai is your reliable partner for every step of your business journey in India.
 We offer reasonable and expert assistance to ensure legal compliance, covering business registration, tax compliance, accounting and bookkeeping, and intellectual property protection.
 Let us help you navigate the complex legal and regulatory requirements so you can focus on growing your business.
 Contact us today to learn more.